 I saw a tweet this week, by someone who was hesitating to share their writing success, for fear perhaps of boasting or being anything less than completely modest, and I wanted to shout,

 Although we mock the authors who do nothing but promote their own work, it’s right and natural to be excited about a publication or review or a launch, and it would be a shame, and ridiculous, if we didn’t enjoy these moments.

 The author must be allowed to take pleasure in their work reaching readers, other writers must be allowed to latch onto the hope that it’s possible and enjoyable, the support teams of family, friends, readers and editors must see their work validated, and our children need to witness the satisfaction and celebration of work well done.
 This is hard-earned success, that usually belongs to more than just one person, and it mustn’t be wasted.

-Don’t be like me – don’t go through years of effort but miss the bucket of champagne that should go with 20 years of hard work, the meal to conclude the successful project, or shared tea and cakes as the team relives the bumps and hurdles of a rescued challenge.
+Don’t be like me – don’t go through years of effort but miss the bucket of champagne that should go with 20 years of hard work, the meal to conclude the successful project, or shared tea, cake and laughs as a team relives the bumps and hurdles of a rescued challenge.

 These are the successes we envisioned during the tough times, and the perfect opportunity to celebrate the friendships forged.
 Send out that tweet, raise the pints in the pub, pop the cork, shout and laugh and put your arms around the people who made the journey with you!

 Too much modesty denigrates our own work and also fails to acknowledge those who help us.
 (How many projects do we really achieve alone?
 Really?)